sroccaserra/aoc2020/README.md

 ## Learnings

+- If I declare both a `main = hspec spec` and a `spec` functions in a test file, I can run them either individually or all.
 - For Int indexed values, [Vector][ve] seems more useful than [Array][ar]
 - A Text is not a List, like a String is: you can't use Data.List functions on a Text.
 - How to print & debug: <https://wiki.haskell.org/Debugging>